 March 2012.
 In February 2012 we held our organization meeting with investment bankers.
 On February 21, 2012, we sold and issued 1,750,980 shares of common stock at \$10.20 per share in a private placement to entities associated with Greylock Partners.
 As part of the same transaction, Frederic B. Luddy sold 700,000 of his shares of common stock to Greylock at the same price.
 On March 9, 2012 we received notice from a former employee of his proposed sale of 100,000 shares of our common stock to an investor at a purchase price of \$10.00 per share.
 On March 16, 2012 we received notice from a former employee of his proposed sale of 6,666 shares of our common stock to an investor at a purchase price of \$12.00 per share.
 Pursuant to the 2005 Stock Plan Exercise Notices, we exercised our right of first refusal to purchase the shares.
 We continued to hire employees at a rapid pace growing our headcount by 8% in February 2012.
 We performed a contemporaneous valuation of our common stock and determined the fair value to be \$10.35 per share as of March 9, 2012.
 The probability weightings of the various scenarios were 90% probability of an IPO, 5% probability of a strategic merger or sale and 5% probability of remaining a private company.
 The median peer group revenue multiple increased from 8.6x in February 2012 to 9.1x in March 2012.
 This increase was representative of the continuing increase in the valuations of the peer group companies during this period.
 Our board of directors carefully considered the continuing increase in the valuation of the peer group companies during this period.
 The implied revenue multiple resulting from the estimated exit value for the IPO liquidity event was 11.8x, which was between the median and the upper quartile of the last 12-month peer group revenue multiples.
-The implied revenue multiple and was between the upper quartile and the maximum transaction multiples for the public company transactions.
+The implied revenue multiple resulting from the estimated exit value for the strategic merger or sale liquidity event was 12.8x, which exceeded the maximum private company transaction multiple and was between the upper quartile and the maximum transaction multiples for the public company transactions.
 The valuation used a risk-adjusted discount rate of 28.4% and a non-marketability discount of 11%.
 Based on the valuation and the factors described herein, our board of directors granted stock options with an exercise price of \$10.35 per share.
 The increase in our common stock valuation between February 2012 and March 2012 can be attributed primarily to the continued improvement in market conditions, our continued strong financial performance, our progress made toward a potential IPO, and an increase in the probability of an IPO relative to other exit alternatives.